"DISTRICT 5 IS THE PLACE I LOVE CALLING HOME!"

 - Securing green space for community parks

 Miriam was a Teach For America high school history teacher in APS, and a Fulbright research fellow in Singapore.
-Miriam is currently clerking for a federal judge in the Eastern District of Virginia.
+Miriam formerly served as a White House intern, and is currently clerking for a federal judge in the Eastern District of Virginia.